 - Retirement Annuity - A deferred annuity, the premiums, less loading, for which are accumulated at interest, the accumulation being used to purchase an annuity at a specified age; prior to that age, the annuitant is entitled to a cash surrender value, and in case of death the surrender value is paid to his beneficiary.

-- Variable Annuity - An annuity contract in which the amount of the periodic benefit varies, usually in relation to security market values, a cost-of-living index, or some other variable factor in contrast to a fixed or guaranteed return annuity.
-The Life-Only agent must have registration with the Financial Industry Regulatory Authority (FINRA) to transact in California.
+- Variable Annuity- An annuity contract in which the amount of the periodic benefit varies, usually in relation to security market values, a cost-of-living index, or some other variable factor in contrast to a fixed or guaranteed return annuity.
+The Life agent must have registration with the Financial Industry Regulatory Authority (FINRA) to transact in California.

 - Equity-Indexed Annuity - This type of annuity is sort of a hybrid between a fixed annuity and a variable annuity.
 When purchased, the insurer agrees to pay a return on your account that is tied to a stock market index.
 The insurer typically guarantees to pay no less than a certain return in a given period if the return on that stock market index falls below a minimum percentage.

-- Specific life insurance policies or annuities having an initial face amount of fifteen thousand dollars ($15,000) or less that are designated by the purchaser for the payment of funeral and burial expenses.
+Funeral and Burial - Specific life insurance policies or annuities having an initial face amount of twenty thousand dollars ($20,000) or less that are designated by the purchaser for the payment of funeral and burial expenses.